2011 England riots: Press

 The riots were described by one journalist as "the worst disturbances of their kind since the 1995 Brixton riots".

 Commentators likened the riots to the Broadwater Farm riot of 1985, during which a police officer, Keith Blakelock, was murdered.

-The disturbances were preceded by calls for better oversight of the Metropolitan Police, repeating observations which go back to the death of Stephen Lawrence and the New Cross Fire.
+The disturbances were preceded by calls for better oversight of the Metropolitan Police, repeating observations which go back to the murder of Stephen Lawrence and the New Cross Fire.

 In April 2011 there was a large nonviolent march to Scotland Yard as a result of the death of Smiley Culture.
 The very widespread scale of the violence prompted comparisons with the Gordon Riots of 1780.

 The Daily Telegraph's editorial said: "What we have experienced in London and elsewhere since Saturday night is a wholly new phenomenon: violent disorder whose sole intent is criminal...
 In such circumstances, there can be only one response if the law-abiding majority is to be protected: the thugs must be taught to respect the law of the land the hard way."

 The Telegraph also reported: "Tottenham riots: police let gangs run riot and loot: Britain's biggest police force is facing criticism after it let looters run riot in north London for almost 12 hours..."

 The Guardian called on the public to back the police: "...
 Britain's 2011 riots have become a defining contest between disorder and order.
 In that contest, important caveats notwithstanding, there is only one right side to be on.
 The attacks, the destruction, the criminality and the reign of fear must be stopped.
 The rule of law in the cities of Britain must not only be defended against delinquent destruction.
 It must also be enforced."